espacesociety/espacesociety.github.io/_macropedia/anotek-isotope-filtration.md

 ## Drawbacks

 As mentioned, they have a limited capacity.
-Some toxins or whatnot are just to heavy to move, so the filter eventually gets clogged with 'em.
+Some toxins or whatnot are just too heavy to move, so the filter eventually gets clogged with 'em.
 There's a lot of different types of filter and different ones respond better to different toxins this way.

 *{+Price+}* Anotek has kept a tight lid on the secrets of making these filters.
 I wouldn't want to trust a cheap knockoff, either.